WildMeOrg/Wildbook/devops/README.md

 #### Compiling

 Once the above requirements are met, the war file can be created by running `mvn clean install`.
-This will create the war file to be used in `target/wildbook-X.Y.Z.war` (with current version number).
+This creates the war file to be used in `target/wildbook-X.Y.Z.war` (with current version number).

 If you make code changes and compile new war files, they can be deployed into the `wildbook` dir (as in step 3 above) and then tomcat restarted with
 `docker-compose restart wildbook`.